 Housing costs in Ventura are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ventura is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Ventura is a city of professionals, sales and office workers and service providers.
-There are especially a lot of people living in Ventura who work in office and administrative support (12.70%), sales jobs (11.63%) and management occupations (10.93%).
+Unlike some cities, Ventura isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ventura are a mix of both white- and blue-collar jobs.
+Overall, Ventura is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Ventura who work in office and administrative support (12.70%), sales jobs (11.63%), and management occupations (10.93%).

 Also of interest is that Ventura has more people living here who work in computers and math than 95% of the places in the US.

 Ventura is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The overall education level of Ventura citizens is substantially higher than the typical US community, as 33.61% of adults in Ventura have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Ventura citizens is substantially higher than the typical US community, as 33.61% of adults in Ventura have at least a bachelor's degree.

 The per capita income in Ventura in 2010 was $33,180, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $132,720 for a family of four.
 However, Ventura contains both very wealthy and poor people as well.